 Cavolo Nero Christmas Pudding

 Ginger Pecan Brittle

 Apple and Cider Mince Pies with Cheddar Pastry

 If you make this mince pie filo cigar recipe, please tag it with #veggiedesserts on Instagram or other social media.
 I LOVE seeing your recreations of my recipes.

-- 5 tbsp store bought sweet mincemeat (US readers, it's a boozy mix of dried fruit, spices and brandy)
+- 5 tbsp store bought sweet mincemeat (US readers, it's a mix of dried fruit, spices and brandy in a jar)

 - 1/2 apple peeled, cored and diced